Isorhythm: An example

+Later

 During the decades following and into the 15th century, upper voices became increasingly involved in isorhythmic organization.
 Many compositions became isorhythmic in all voices, a practice known as panisorhythm.
 In such compositions, the length of the color and talea are often unequal, causing the repetition of the melody in differing rhythmic patterns.
 As an example, if the "color" includes nine notes and the "talea" five, the "color" would have to be repeated five times before the two schemes again realign.
 Examples can be found in motets and Mass movements by John Dunstable, Johannes Ciconia and Guillaume Du Fay.

 A 15th-century mass by a composer known only as Pycard found in the Old Hall manuscript (named for the English town in which it was eventually discovered), demonstrates the high sophistication and complexity of panisorhythmic techniques.
 The lower parts have a recurring color and talea that unite the composition.
 The upper parts have four different talea, one for each major section of the composition.
 The rhythmic relationship between upper and lower parts changes as the music progresses.
 Each quarter note in the lower part equals 41/2 quarter notes in the upper parts, creating an uneven ratio of 4:9 that causes the parts to lose synchronization.
 The lower part then steadily contracts in a series of Pythagorean proportions (12:9:8:6) until the parts come back into alignment.

+Other cultures

-As an analytical concept, isorhythm has proven valuable for understanding musical practices in other cultures; for example, the peyote culture songs of certain North American Indian groups and the music of India and Africa.
+As an analytical concept, isorhythm has proven valuable for understanding musical practices in other cultures; for example, the Peyote culture songs of certain North American Indian groups and the music of India and Africa.